Loading image...Kiro

 Create Kiro Profile

-In the AWS Kiro Console, select "Sign up for Kiro" and select "Set up application as Admin".
+In the Kiro console, select "Sign up for Kiro" and select "Set up application as Admin".
 Select the "Connect an existing external Identity provider" option.

 Loading image...Kiro Profile configuration